KPInc425/dopewarzclone/README.md

 ### Recodes ###
 -Consolidate clicking on products EL's just change inputs to [selector] and possibly function to display UI?
 -Add input for targetInventory for add/remove items for inventory to make more modular and easier to add already implemented checks for adding inventory items
+-Seperate buy sell function and trigger from player inventory instead from "vendor" inventory

 --possible mechanics--